Edhi Foundation: Childcare services

 he heads currently for children include the jhoola project, a child adoption center, and an abandoned children's welfare center.
-Jhoola is the Urdu word for "cradle", and refers to a baby hatch for abandoned children.
+Bachhay Ka Jhoola is the Urdu word for "cradle for child", and refers to a baby hatch for abandoned children.
 Most of the Edhi emergency centers have a jhoola located outside the venue for mothers to leave their infants, regardless of the current situation they may be in.
 These children are taken into custody and are taken care of, often being adopted by pre-screened families.

-International Services
+International services

 The Edhi Foundation has reached out to international communities and assisted with the setup of several offices overseas which assist with donations, fundraising, and especially financially aiding Pakistanis who have to be flown overseas for urgent medical attention.
 In addition to providing their regular services, the overseas foundation offices often help with community needs as necessary.
 In 2005, the Edhi Foundation provided $100,000 in aid to relief efforts following Hurricane Katrina.

 In March 2020, the organization donated US$200,000 to the Iranian government to help it combat the Coronavirus epidemic plaguing the country.

 On April 23, 2021, Faisal Edhi, the head of the organization has offered to help India fight the Covid-19 pandemic by writing a letter to Prime Minister of India Narendra Modi.
 He requested for permission to enter India with a team of volunteers and 50 ambulances to help assist India in the pandemic as the country is facing nationwide oxygen shortage.

-Popularity in Media and Memorial
+Popularity in media and memorial

 On 28 February 2017, Google celebrated Edhi with a Google Doodle hailing his "super-efficient" ambulance service.

-On 1 April 2017, State Bank of Pakistan unveils Rs50 coin in honour of the late humanitarian Abdul Sattar Edhi.
+On 1 April 2017, State Bank of Pakistan unveils Rs50 coin in honour of the late humanitarian Abdul Sattar Edhi, founder of Edhi Foundation.

 Karachi's Beach Avenue on DHA phase VII has been renamed as "Abdus Sattar Edhi Avenue".